 By Judy Bluhm, Foothills Focus Guest Columnist

 Judy Bluhm is a writer and a local Realtor.
-Have a story or a comment?
-Email Judy at email@example.com.
+Have a comment or a story?
+Email Bluhm at firstname.lastname@example.org.